Nutrition

 Copper and Zinc Deficiency Related to Metabolic & Bariatric Surgery - Bariatric Fusion

-Micronutrient deficiencies are common after metabolic and bariatric surgery (MBS).
-As a result, the American Society for Metabolic and Bariatric Surgery (ASMBS) has designed nutritional guidelines for MBS patients to follow.
+Micronutrient deficiencies are common after metabolic and bariatric surgery.
+As a result, the American Society for Metabolic and Bariatric Surgery (ASMBS) has designed nutritional guidelines for bariatric patients to follow.

 In this article, we discuss the role of zinc in the body, what deficiency looks like, and recommendations following metabolic and bariatric surgery to support your health journey.